sammck/secret-kv/README.md

   including passphrases stored in [keyring](https://pypi.org/project/keyring/).
 * An entire project's secrets can be destroyed simply by deleting its database (and a single keyring secret)
 * Allows a project to access its private secrets with minimal configuration.
+* Finds a project's secret store from any subdirectory within the project.
 * Supports full validated JSON values.
 * Supports binary values.
 * Allows metadata to be attached to key/value pairs in the form of tag-name/value pairs